 Payne established George Payne & Co, tea and coffee blenders, from 1896.
 The factory was at Queen Elizabeth Street, Tower Bridge, Bermondsey.
 James Finlay & Co, a Scottish tea merchant, held a 30 percent stake in the venture.

-George Payne & Co expanded into cocoa in 1905, and this led to their entrance into the confectionery market from 1910.
+George Payne & Co expanded into cocoa production from 1905, and this led to their entrance into the confectionery market from 1910.
 The Tower Bridge factory was extended to five storeys to accommodate increasing production.

 A new confectionery factory was opened at Croydon Road, Beddington in 1919.
+Built across one storey on a 55-acre site, it produced cocoa, chocolate and confectionery.
 It prospered by concentrating on a limited number of product lines.